E3Coders/eloquent/docs/chap4.md

     console.log(myArray);
     console.log(myArray[3]);//return 4

-If you try to access an index not defined is an array, the value returned is undefined
+If you try to access an index not defined in an array, the value returned is undefined

     console.log(myArray[43]);//return undefined